BM (rapper)

-Matthew Kim (born October 20, 1992), known by his stage name BM or Big Matthew, is an American rapper, songwriter and composer based in South Korea signed under DSP Media.
-He is best known for his activities with the South Korean co-ed group Kard.
+Matthew Kim (born October 20, 1992), known by his stage name BM or Big Matthew, is an American rapper, songwriter, composer, and actor based in South Korea signed under DSP Media.
+He is best known as a member of the co-ed group Kard.
 He made his debut as a solo artist on June 9, 2021, with the single "Broken Me".

 Life and career

 Early life and pre-debut

-BM was born in Los Angeles, California on October 20, 1992.
+BM was born in Los Angeles, California, on October 20, 1992.
 BM moved to South Korea in 2011 in order to audition and take part in the first season of the SBS reality competition show K-pop Star.
 He entered within the top 50 of the competition, before eventually being eliminated.
 Due to his then poor Korean language skills, he forgot the lyrics during his audition on several occasions.
 After K-pop Star, he was recruited by DSP Media.
 He was featured in Goo Hara's song "La La La" from her 2015 debut EP Alohara (Can You Feel It?) and was her dance partner for the music video and live performances of its lead single "Choco Chip Cookies".